Division of Energy Employees Occupational Illness Compensation (DEEOIC)

-Note that all the electronic forms listed below are only available in PDF format.
+A link to the DEEOIC forms is listed below.
+The forms are only available in PDF format.
 In order to view and/or print PDF documents you must have a PDF viewer (for example, the free Adobe Acrobat Reader) available on your workstation.
 Also, when printing these forms please remember to use the Adobe Acrobat Reader PRINT icon at or near the top of the form and not your browser's print icon.

 Print Form and Mail Option

-All DEEOIC forms listed below are available on-line to complete, print and submit via U.S. MAIL.
+The DEEOIC forms link can be accessed below.
+Print and submit forms via U.S. MAIL.
 Simply click on the appropriate form to begin.
 Then fill in the required information using your computer keyboard and print the form using the Adobe Acrobat Reader PRINT icon.
 You may hand write any additional information on the printed hard copy.
 You may decline the option to apply for a digital signature and instead sign the form with your hand-written signature.
-Finally, you can mail the completed form to the appropriate DEEOIC District office.
+Finally, you can mail the completed form to:

 The U.S. Department of Labor’s Division of Energy Employees Occupational Illness Compensation (DEEOIC) established 11 Resource Centers nationwide to assist workers and their families apply for benefits under the Energy Employees Occupational Illness Compensation Program Act (EEOICPA).
 Resource Centers are located in Livermore, California; Westminster, Colorado; Idaho Falls, Idaho; Paducah, Kentucky; Espanola, New Mexico; Las Vegas, Nevada; Buffalo, New York; Portsmouth, Ohio; North Augusta, South Carolina; Oak Ridge, Tennessee; and Richland, Washington.